Random71777/Randoms-Seals/README.md

 # Randoms-Seals
-Adds 5 new Seals and Specrtral Cards
+now adds 5 new jokers 6 new seals and corresponding spectrals